u-blox/cellular/port/platform/nordic/nrf52840/sdk/ses/unit_test/README.md

 # Introduction
-This directory contains the unit test build for Nordic NRF52840 under GCC with Segger Embedded Studio (SES).
+This directory contains the example and unit test builds for Nordic NRF52840 under GCC with Segger Embedded Studio (SES).

 # Usage
 Make sure you have followed the instructions in the directory above this to install the SES and the Nordic command-line tools.